Twilson95/Crypto_Arbitrage_Dashboard/docs/triangular_arbitrage.md

 - `--live-trading` switches from simulated test orders to real exchange orders.
 It requires `--enable-execution`.
 - `--use-testnet` enables the sandbox/testnet for exchanges that provide one.
 - `--trade-log` stores each simulated or live leg in a CSV file for auditing (defaults to the `TRADE_LOG_PATH_DEFAULT` location if left unspecified).
+- `--websocket-timeout` bounds how long the watcher will wait for a streamed order-book update before temporarily polling the REST API instead.
 - `--config` can point at a YAML file (defaults to `config.yaml` in the project root) that contains credentials.
 For Kraken, the loader expects an entry in the form:

   ```yaml